MIGRAINES & DISABILITY BENEFITS

 If you do not equal the seizure listing, the SSA will examine your residual functional capacity (RFC).

-The RFC is the medical assessment of what you can physically and mentally do in a work setting.
-It is the definition of your limits after taking into account all of your medical conditions, including your migraines.
+The RFC is the SSA’s definition of what you can physically do in a work setting, after taking into account all of your medical conditions, including your migraines.
 For example, if your migraines keep you laying down in a dark room for 4-5 days a month, then it is likely that you will miss work 4-5 days per month.
 This should be part of your RFC, because it will prevent you from working.

 In terms of physical limits, the SSA defines your ability to sit, stand, walk, and lift, during the course of an 8 hour workday based on your medical records.
-Find out more about how the SSA defines work here.
+Find out how the SSA defines work.

 In order to figure out your physical RFC, the SSA will take into account what your doctor says in your medical records.
 Also, the SSA will review any statements from their doctors.
-Likewise, if they need more information, they may send you to a consultative examination.
-Learn more here about what to expect at SSA’s consultative exam.
+Likewise, if they need more information, they may send you to an exam with one of their doctors.
+Learn more about what to expect at SSA’s doctor exam.

-HOW TO APPLY FOR BENEFITS FOR YOUR MIGRAINE DISORDER
+HOW TO APPLY FOR BENEFITS FOR YOUR MIGRAINES

-At Cannon Disability Law, we can help you apply for SSDI and SSI benefits for migraines.
+At our law firm, we can help you apply for SSDI and SSI benefits for migraines.
 There are many forms to complete when you first apply for benefits.
 We will make sure you complete the forms properly.
 Also, we can help you submit your application.
 Or, if you prefer you can file your own application online at Social Security’s website.

 Additionally, if you can’t apply online, you can file an application by calling the SSA’s phone number, 1-800-772-1213.
 Or you can schedule an appointment at the local SSA office near you.
 Then, you can apply in person.